hl7-eu/laboratory/input/pagecontent/index.md

 ### Scope

-Define a set of common rules to be applied to HL7 FHIR to define how to represent a **Laboratory Report** in the **European** Context, coherently with the European eHN Guidelines (see the Eruopean [eHealth - Key documents](https://health.ec.europa.eu/ehealth-digital-health-and-care/key-documents_en) ).
+Define a set of common rules to be applied to HL7 FHIR to define how to represent a **Laboratory Report** in the **European** Context, coherently with the European eHN Guidelines (see the European [eHealth - Key documents](https://health.ec.europa.eu/ehealth-digital-health-and-care/key-documents_en) ).

 This IG covers laboratory result reports within the core fields of in-vitro diagnostics, for example clinical biochemistry, haematology, immunohematology, microbiology, immunology, while leaving out some specialised laboratory domains requiring specialised reporting structure like histopathology or medical genetics.